Cognitively Inspired Learning of Incremental Drifting Concepts: Related Work

-\textbf{Contributions:} We develop a unified framework that addresses challenges of both incremental learning and lifelong learning for the first time.
-Our idea is based on tracking and consolidating the multimodal distribution that is formed by the internal data representations of sequential tasks in a base neural network model hidden layers.
+\textbf{Contributions:} We develop a unified framework that addresses challenges of both incremental learning and lifelong learning.
+Our idea is based on tracking and consolidating the multimodal distribution that is formed by the internal data representations of sequential tasks in hidden layers of a neural network.
 We model this distribution as a Gaussian mixture model (GMM) with time-dependent number of components.
 Concept drifts are learned by updating the corresponding GMM component for a particular class and new concepts are learned by adding new GMM components.
 We also make the model generative to implement experience replay.
-We provide both theoretical and experimental results to justify why our algorithm is effective.